Measurement of suppression of large-radius jets and its dependence on substructure in Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV with the ATLAS detector

 Heavy-ion collisions at high energies lead to the creation of matter composed of unconfined quarks and gluons known as quark-gluon plasma (QGP).
 Studies of the collective expansion of the QGP~\cite{Heinz:2013th} have demonstrated that the plasma is strongly coupled.
 A major goal of the experimental high-energy nuclear physics programs at the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) is to understand how the strong coupling of the QGP arises from a theory that is asymptotically free~\cite{Busza:2018rrf,Gelis:2021zmx}.
 Jets, collimated sprays of hadrons originating in hard scattering processes, represent a key tool for studying the microscopic interactions between color charges within the QGP that ultimately determine its properties.
 Those interactions can alter the energy and angular distributions of constituents within the jets --- a phenomenon referred to as ``jet quenching''~\cite{Qin:2015srf,Blaizot:2015lma}.
 As a result, the jet yields are suppressed and jet properties are significantly modified in heavy-ion collisions relative to those measured in elementary proton--proton (\pp) collisions.

 At the LHC, jet quenching was studied using many observables~\cite{Cunqueiro:2021wls}.
 Jet substructure observables~\cite{Marzani:2019hun}, constructed from measured jet constituents, are versatile tools to measure the changes in jet properties due to jet quenching.
-These observables, calculated separately for each jet using a variety of algorithms, were originally motivated by studies of highly Lorentz-boosted massive objects in elementary collisions~\cite{Butterworth:2008iy}.
-Jet grooming algorithms that remove soft and wide-angle radiation can help mitigate impact of backgrounds from multiple collisions within one bunch crossing (pileup) or the underlying event (UE) on these observables.
+These observables, calculated separately for each jet using a variety of algorithms, were originally motivated by studies of highly Lorentz-boosted massive resonances in elementary collisions~\cite{Butterworth:2008iy}.
+Jet grooming algorithms that remove soft and wide-angle radiation can help mitigate the impact of backgrounds from multiple collisions within one bunch crossing (pileup) or the underlying event (UE) on these observables.
 They also can be used to separate hard components of a parton shower, for example, sub-jets, in a jet with multi-prong structure~\cite{Dasgupta:2013ihk,Larkoski:2014wba}.
 In the context of jet quenching, these methods enable distinguishing sub-jets resulting from hard splittings in the parton shower from soft medium-induced radiation~\cite{Blaizot:2012fh}, soft particles resulting from jet-induced medium excitations~\cite{Tachibana:2019hrn}, and the UE.
 Furthermore, the dependence of the jet quenching on such splittings, and more generally, the complexity of the parton shower~\cite{Andrews:2018jcm} can be studied using substructure techniques.

-One specific phenomenon connected with the parton shower complexity is the color (de)coherence~\cite{Mehtar-Tani:2010ebp,MehtarTani:2011tz,CasalderreySolana:2012ef}.
-This phenomenon results from quantum interference between successive splittings, and it is believed to largely dictate the magnitude of the energy loss~\cite{Mehtar-Tani:2017web,Caucal:2018dla}.
-In-medium jet evolution is then characterized by a vacuum-like parton cascade whose constituents are either resolved by the medium due to color decoherence or remain unresolved and radiate coherently as a single color charge.
-This induces a dependence of the observed jet suppression on the structure of splittings, which may be experimentally accessed by substructure techniques~\cite{Andrews:2018jcm}.
+One specific phenomenon connected with the parton shower complexity is color (de)coherence~\cite{Mehtar-Tani:2010ebp,MehtarTani:2011tz,CasalderreySolana:2012ef}.
+In the vacuum, the quantum interference in the parton cascade suppresses wide-angle gluon emissions~\cite{CDF:1994zkl,CMS-SMP-12-010,lhcbcollaboration2022multidifferential}.
+This phenomenon in the medium-induced parton cascade is believed to largely dictate the magnitude of the energy loss~\cite{Mehtar-Tani:2017web,Caucal:2018dla}.
+In-medium jet evolution is then characterized by a vacuum-like parton cascade whose constituents are either resolved by the medium due to color decoherence leading to a radiation of individual color charges \cite{Baier:1996kr,Gyulassy:2000er,Chien:2015hda} or remain unresolved and radiate coherently as a single color charge.
+This induces a dependence of the observed jet suppression on the structure of splittings, which may be experimentally accessed and tested by substructure techniques~\cite{Andrews:2018jcm}.